kpfefferle/ember-cli-deploy-cloudfront/README.md

 ## Disable in Selected Environments

-If your application doesn't need CloudFront invalidation in some environments, you can whitelist the plugins that you *do* want ember-cli-deploy to run.
+If your application doesn't need CloudFront invalidation in an environment where you do need to run other activation hooks, it is possible to whitelist the plugins that you *do* want ember-cli-deploy to run.
 For an application using the ember-cli-deploy-aws-pack for example, the whitelist would look like this when excluding ember-cli-deploy-cloudfront:

 ```js
 ENV.plugins = ['build', 'gzip', 's3', 'manifest'];